Skip Breadcrumb Links

 What words do I need to know about renting a home?

-that you might hear when you start looking for a place to rent:
+Here are some common words and phrases that you might hear when you start looking for a place to rent:

 Unpaid rent that a tenant owes to the landlord.